outware/Rxy/README.md

 * *Significant* code reduction in unit tests.
 * *Significant* code reduction in mock classes.

-To achieve these goals, Rxy uses 3 core architectural concepts:
+To achieve this, Rxy uses 3 core things:

-* A set of __`waitFor*()`__ functions which use the RxBlocking framework to wait on asynchronous Rx calls before providing additional validation of results.
+* __`waitFor*()`__ functions which wait on asynchronous Rx calls, then validate the results.
-* A set of __`*Result`__ classes which provide centralised configuration of mock responses.
+* __`*Result`__ classes which provide centralised configuration of mock responses.
-* A set of __`mockFunction(…)`__ functions which execute on background threads and respond asynchronously on the main thread to simulate RxSwift's normal usage.
+* __`mockFunction(…)`__ functions which execute asynchronously in the background to simulate RxSwift functionality.

 # Guide

 ## Demo project

-Included in the Rxy Xcode project is a target called __RxyDemoTests__.
-This target demonstrates all the options that Rxy has to offer including a range of failing tests to show the errors Rxy generates.
+If you checkout the Rxy project, you will find an Xcode target called __RxyDemoTests__.
+This target demonstrates all the options that Rxy offers including a range of failing tests to show Rxy's built in validations.

 ## Mocking protocols

-In unit testing we often we need to mock out protocols that return Rx objects.
-Writing these mocks can be time consuming and tedious.
-As an example, here's a mock for a typical backend service.
-It provides 4 functions which return RxSwift objects: `postCompletable(…)`, `getSingle(…)`, `doMaybe(…)` and `doObservable()`.
-First we'll look at the original mock, then we'll look at it after converting to Rxy:
+In unit testing we often we need to mock out protocols which return Rx objects.
+Writing these mocks can be time consuming and tedious and lead to a lot of cut-n-pasted code.

+As an example, lets look at a mock for a typical backend service.
+It provides 4 functions returning RxSwift objects: `postCompletable(…)`, `getSingle(…)`, `doMaybe(…)` and `doObservable()`.

+First we'll look at the original mock as it might be coded in a test suite, then we'll convert it to use Rxy:

 ```swift
 class MockHTTPClientOldSchool: HTTPClient {